eskylake/Firebase-Cloud-Messaging-Sample/README.md

 ## Usage

-1- Open [http://localhost](http://localhost) to make sure the client app works healthy
+1- Open [http://localhost](http://localhost) to ensure the client app is working properly.

-2- Make sure Notification permission is allowed and `sw.js` is registered successfully in the browser
+2- Ensure that Notification permission is allowed and sw.js is successfully registered in the browser.

 3- Send a sample notification: